 Resolutions don’t have to be painful.
 I challenge you to make these two easy-to-keep resolutions… and to stick with them.
 I promise they can change your life.

-Our trees covered with a fresh snowfall
+Our trees covered with today’s fresh snowfall

 Every day… acknowledge and appreciate something that made you genuinely happy.
 You are the only person who knows what this will be… perhaps some time spent with your significant other, a cuddle with your child or a pet, a good book or movie, a thoughtful gesture from an unexpected source, the beauty of nature, a few moments of solitude… the only restriction is that your choice must have brought you real happiness.
 Write this down on a calendar or in a journal or notebook… one happy moment for each day.
 You will soon find that even in the very worst of circumstances… and even on days when you were positive nothing good had happened at all… there is almost always SOMETHING to feel happy about.
 And when you take the time to identify and appreciate these happy moments, you will discover more and more of them in your life.